Guide to the Laurelhurst Neighborhood in Portland, Oregon

 In the park's early years, it was patrolled by a white swan named General Pershing (for his militant attitude).
 He forbade anyone to approach the edge of the lakeshore.
 In later years a black-beaked, black-toed swan, named "Big Boy," was lake marshal.
 A man known only as Mr. Martinson fed Big Boy every day for 15 years.
 Mr. Martinson taught Big Boy to nod his head and honk "Hello!"

-In the Laurelhurst park's early years, it was patrolled by a white swan named General Pershing (for his militant attitude).
+In the Laurelhurst park’s early years, it was patrolled by a white swan named General Pershing (for his militant attitude).
 He forbade anyone to approach the edge of the lakeshore.
-The park includes soccer field, basketball and volleyball courts, two lighted tennis courts and practice board, horseshoe pit, wading pool, playground, picnic tables, electricity, restrooms, and paths.
+The park includes a soccer field, basketball and volleyball courts, two lighted tennis courts and practice board, horseshoe pit, wading pool, playground, picnic tables, electricity, restrooms, and paths.
 In February 2001, Laurelhurst Park was named to the National Register of Historic Places, the first city park ever listed on the national register.

 Laurelhurst has 33 acres of park land and open spaces according to Metro and the Portland Department of Parks and Recreation.